-- Each box represents a part of the system. - Each arrow represents a connection between two parts of the system. - The more boxes, the more modular the system: more opportunities for distribution and parallelism.
+Each box represents a part of the system.

+- Each arrow represents a connection - between two parts of the system.
+The more boxes, the more modular the system: more opportunities for distribution and parallelism.
 This allows encapsulation, component based design, reuse. - The more boxes, the more arrows: more sessions (connections) need to be maintained, more coordination is necessary.
 The system becomes more complex to monitor and manage. - The more boxes, the greater the number of context switches and intermediate steps to go through before one gets to the data.
-Performance suffers considerably. - System designers try to balance the capacity of the computers involved and the advantages and disadvantages of the different architectures.
+Performance suffers considerably.